 The CCS Renovation project that began in the fall of 2016 is now complete.
 The overall budget of \$32.9 million was utilized to satisfy many of the needs and necessary additions of each school.
-"The Barn," a student activity center, was opened in January of 2018, and the Band Department moved into its new wing just before that.
-Thus far it has been a successful project.
-In part, due to the patience and cooperation of the faculty, students and administration understanding that there will be disruptions, dust, and noise; however, the end result will be a modernized and newly renovated school ready to address the educational needs of the next generation of Clay County students.
+"The Barn," a student activity center and auxiliary gym complete with two full courts, spectator seating, batting cages, and a weight room, was opened in January of 2018, and the Band Department moved into its new wing just before that.
+Despite occasional noise and disruption, the patience and cooperation of the faculty, student body, and administration have been rewarded by a successful renovation project.
+The end result is a modernized school ready to address the educational needs of the next generation of Clay County students.